 - 1. The top panel must be removed.

-- 2. Remove ice chute cover.
+- 2. Push bail clamp off of ice chute cover, remove ice chute cover.

 - 3. Unscrew ice sweep.

-4. Loosen band clamp and remove ice chute body.

-5. The auger and breaker/bearing may now be removed as an assembly.

-a.
-Unscrew 4 allen head cap screws holding breaker to evaporator.
+- 4. Remove ice chute body. - 5.
+The auger and breaker/bearing may now be removed as an assembly. - a.
+Unscrew 4 allen head cap screws holding breaker to evaporator. - b.

-b.
 Lift up on breaker and remove auger from evaporator.

-Note: If the auger is stuck, the breaker must
+Note: If the auger is stuck, the breaker must be removed from the auger.

-be removed auger.
-The breaker may be removed from the auger and evaporator without disturbing the auger. a.
-Use spanner wrench and unscrew breaker cover from breaker b.
-Unscrew auger stud from top of auger.
+The breaker may be removed from the auger and evaporator without disturbing the auger.

+- a.
+Unscrew breaker cover from breaker (left hand threads) - b.
+Unscrew auger stud from top of auger. - c.
+Unscrew 4 allen head cap screws holding breaker to evaporator. - d.
+Lift up and remove breaker from evaporator.